cms-sw/cmssw/DQM/SiPixelPhase1Common/README.md

 How to actually use it
 ----------------------

-If you plugin derives from `SiPixelPhase1Base`, you should automatically have access to `HistogramManager`s, in the array `histo[...]`.
+If your plugin derives from `SiPixelPhase1Base`, you should automatically have access to `HistogramManager`s, in the array `histo[...]`.
 Every HistogramManager should be used for one quantity.
 The indices to the array should be enum constants, use something like this

     enum {
       ADC, // digi ADC readouts